yohm/oacis_watcher/samples/candidates/README.md

 # What does this sample code do?

 For each parameter "p1", we try several values of "p2" and "p3" until we found an expected results.
+In this sample, we find it satisfactory when the result=1 is obtained.

-We assume that the candidates of "p2" and "p3" are given in YAML.
+The candidates of ("p2","p3")-pair are given in YAML in the following format.

 ```candidates.yml
 -